menwacodes/health/z_planning/steps-i-took.md

    2. Created /components/header/Logo.js & SCSS
    3. Imported Logo into Header component
    4. Created shell nav
+   5. Put Header component with logo and main nav together

 ## Layout
 1. CSS for this should come from base.scss